 - Dashboards and strategy.
 Someone who is more interested in being a BD or strategy person will be the wrong fit.
 This role should be customer-driven first.
 Product management is not about dashboards, slide decks and Excel.
 Looking at data all day is not what being a PM is about.
 Keep an eye out for candidates that want these things.

 At the end of the day, here’s what matters the most:

 Think about your secret sauce, especially when it comes to hiring PMs.
 If it’s product, then look outside the box to find PM’s that you can mold and grow.

 PS.
-You can get access to our hiring checklist at Drift right here.
+You can get access to our hiring checklist at Drift right here (no forms).

 Listen to @DaveGerhardt and I discuss this topic on the latest episode of Seeking Wisdom.